Black Mike Winage: Biography

 Born in the Principality of Serbia in 1870 as Mihajlo Vojnić (Михајло Војнић), Winage reportedly left home at age 12, in 1882, for Canada.
-He claimed to have been a guide and to have travelled as far as Aklavik, as well as a Constable with the Royal Canadian Mounted Police.
+He claimed to have been a guide and to have traveled as far as Aklavik, as well as a Constable with the Royal Canadian Mounted Police.

-By the time he arrived in the Yukon on 5 March 1900 with his dogs and horses gold had been discovered elsewhere in Canada and Alaska, prompting a new stampede, this time away from the Klondike.
+By the time he arrived in the Yukon on 5 March 1900 with his dogs and horses, gold had been discovered elsewhere in Canada and Alaska, prompting a new stampede, this time away from the Klondike.

 Although the Klondike Gold Rush was virtually over Winage began prospecting anyway.
 In the Yukon Winage was originally known as "Big Mike" because of his large size.
 After becoming a woodcutter he became known as "Sawdust Mike".
 After helping to unload 400 tons of coal in 1918 he finally became known as "Black Mike", a nickname which stuck with him for the rest of his life.